 On other occasions I have found more complicated PHP files that act as very small and powerful remote execution gateways that evaluate code submitted on the fly via POST form data – sometimes also with a decryption key or similar.
 The last time I saw this was on a web server that was being used to send a spam email.

 Unfortunately, keeping only standard web logs is not enough because they only keep the URL and URI information from a GET request, and not any of the data of the request.
 While you can implement modules in Apache to log POST data such as mod_dumpio I’ve sometimes found myself short on time, so I’ve opted for a much simpler approach.

 What I do is locate the malicious PHP files on the infected website and replace them completely with the script below:

 <?php // POST data capture - replaces malicious file previously found on this system header('HTTP/1.1 500 Internal Server Error'); $date = new DateTime(); $date->setTimezone(new DateTimeZone('Australia/Melbourne')); $fdate = $date->format('Y-m-d H:i:s'); // same format as NOW() file_put_contents("/tmp/post.log",$fdate . "\n" . print_r($_SERVER,true) . "\n\n" . print_r($_POST,true) . "\n==========\n"); ?>

 Yes, this is a kludge.
-Yes, it’d be nice if every network was designed to capture all network traffic for later analysis (although the complexities that come into play with SSL make that troublesome), but in the environments I’m often called upon to assist in, this does the trick nicely.
+Yes, it’d be nice if every network was designed to capture all network traffic for later analysis (although the complexities that come into play with SSL make that troublesome for most), but in the environments I’m often called upon to assist in, this does the trick nicely.